yeziR4/vizbackend-/replit.md

 - Comprehensive error handling per league and per match

 ## Recent Changes
+- 2024-11-23: Added individual league endpoints for faster, one-at-a-time fetching
 - 2024-11-23: Initial setup with multi-league support and Render deployment configuration

+## User Preferences
+- Prefers fetching leagues one at a time instead of all at once for better performance and user experience